 Sino-Japanese Studies

-News The Editor
+The Editor News

-Contact Links
+Contact Submissions

-About Sino-Japanese Studies
+About Sino-Japanese Studies (1988-2003)

 The idea for Sino-Japanese Studies (SJS) came to its editor, Joshua A. Fogel, in 1987 or 1988, and he called together a small group of five or six people who met in a hotel room at the annual meeting of the Association for Asian Studies in 1988.
 Later that year the first issue of SJS appeared.